US soldiers who died in Iran war remembered as devoted parents and reservists

-They died Sunday when a drone hit a command center in Port Shuaiba, Kuwait, just a day after the U.S. and Israel launched its military campaign against Iran.
+They died just one day after the U.S. and Israel launched its military campaign against Iran.
 Iran responded by launching missiles and drones against Israel and several Gulf Arab states that host U.S. armed forces.

 “These men and women all bravely volunteered to defend our country, and their sacrifice will never be forgotten,” Army Secretary Daniel Driscoll said.